 These customers have the most elaborate list of requirements, which are usually documented in the form of an RFI or RFP to assess and shortlist vendors that can meet them.
 The requirements consist of features like inventory management modules, interface with local labs (LIS), machines, and diagnostic equipment along with drug dispensing (Pharmacy Management Software) and Electronic Medication Administration Record (EMAR), etc. These entities also require the EHR Software also need to integrate with multiple other software and medical devices.

-Since the introduction of Meaningful Use, most healthcare practices simply have little or no choice but to convert their practice operations to an EHR system.
+Since the introduction of Meaningful Use, most healthcare practices have had little or no choice but to convert their practice operations to an EHR system.
 However, most providers today select the EHR vendor of their choice that best suits their specific needs and must perform an extensive search to evaluate all available options before they find one that is suitable.
 Most potential EMR Software buyers in the market today have the following in common:

 Although #3 is ideal, every provider and practice workflow is unique, and therefore what works for one provider may not suit the other.
 “One size fits all” simply doesn’t apply in the world of healthcare IT.
 Software experts and industry specialists are an ideal source of information, advice, and ultimately ensuring that the right decision is made.